dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-1120 TextSyncService MUST handle exceptions gracefully and log to debug output without crashes.
 - FR-1121 EditorForeignText and EditorFindings MUST allow seamless caret movement between them (future enhancement).
 - FR-1122 Sync is one-way only (foreign → app) to avoid focus stealing and sluggish performance.

+## Update: Foreign Text Merge on Sync Disable (2025-01-19)
+- FR-1123 When TextSyncEnabled is set to OFF, the system MUST merge ForeignText into FindingsText automatically.
+- FR-1124 Merge behavior: `FindingsText = ForeignText + newline + FindingsText`
+- FR-1125 After merge, ForeignText property MUST be cleared to empty string.
+- FR-1126 After merge, the foreign textbox element MUST be cleared by calling `TextSyncService.WriteToForeignAsync("")`.
+- FR-1127 TextSyncService MUST provide `WriteToForeignAsync(string text)` method using UIA ValuePattern.
+- FR-1128 Write operation MUST verify ValuePattern is supported and not read-only before setting value.
+- FR-1129 Status message MUST display "Text sync disabled - foreign text merged into findings" when merge occurs.
+- FR-1130 If ForeignText is empty when sync is disabled, no merge occurs and status shows "Text sync disabled".
+- FR-1131 Merge operation MUST occur before sync is stopped to ensure clean state transition.

+## FR-1132: Caret Position Preservation on Foreign Text Merge
+When text sync is disabled and foreign text is merged into Findings editor, the caret position in the Findings editor must be preserved relative to its original position in the existing text.

+**Behavior**:
+- Before merge: User's caret is at position N in Findings editor
+- After merge: ForeignText (length M) is prepended with newline separator (length 1)
+- Caret should move to position N + M + 1 to maintain relative position in original text

+**Implementation**: Use `FindingsCaretOffsetAdjustment` property to communicate adjustment value from ViewModel to Editor control.

+## FR-1133: Prevent Focus Stealing on Foreign Textbox Clear (Best Effort)
+When text sync is disabled, clearing the foreign textbox should avoid stealing focus from the Radium application where possible.

+**Behavior**:
+- Clearing foreign textbox via UIA ValuePattern without calling SetFocus()
+- **Note**: Some applications (e.g., Notepad) may still bring themselves to foreground when content changes programmatically
+- This is application-specific behavior controlled by the target application, not by UIA
+- Application focus preservation is best-effort; complete prevention is not possible with all applications

+**Implementation**: WriteToForeignAsync uses ValuePattern.SetValue without preceding SetFocus() call.

+**Alternatives Considered**:
+- SendKeys without focus: unreliable, requires exact focus state
+- Windows messages (WM_SETTEXT): application-specific, not portable
+- Clipboard + Ctrl+V: too invasive, disrupts user clipboard
+- Current UIA approach is the least invasive option available